Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Conclude your day with dinner and an overnight stay in Kutaisi, reflecting on the profound history and cultural heritage that surrounds you in this historic city.

-Day 11: Tbilisi - Ananuri - Kazbegi - Gergeti
+Day 11: Gori - Ananuri - Kazbegi – Gergeti - Kazbegi

 En route to Kazbegi, you will make a stop at the historic Ananuri fortress, nestled on a promontory alongside the Aragvi River, roughly 40 miles from Tbilisi.
 Constructed by the Dukes of Aragvi, the fortress boasts structures that hark back to the 13th century, offering a glimpse into Georgia's medieval past.